An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The tools, or disk to plane and back again

 \subsection{Wandering continua and their rays}

 For a continuum $Z\subset J_P$, let $A(Z)$ be the set of all angles whose rays have principal sets in $Z$.
 Let $\tai(Z)$ be the union of $Z$ and all rays with arguments in $A(Z)$ (thus, if there are no rays with principal sets in $Z$, then $\tai(Z)=Z$).
-Clearly, $\tai(Z)$ is an unbounded connected set which is closed if $A(Z)$ is finite.
+Clearly, in the case when $A(Z)\ne \0$ the set $\tai(Z)$ is an unbounded connected set which is closed if $A(Z)$ is finite.
 Also, by $\tai'(Z)$ we denote the union of $Z$ and long bounded segments of rays with arguments in $A(Z)$ (to get $\tai'(Z)$, on each ray we choose a point and remove the unbounded segment of this ray to infinity).
 Note that $|A(Z)|=\val_{J_P}(Z)$.